OpenDSA/OpenDSA/RST/en/Irena/FFT.rst

 In other words, interpolation (the inverse transformation) requires the same computation as evaluation, except that we substitute :math:`1/z` for :math:`z` (and multiply by :math:`1/n` at the end).
-So, if we can do one fast, we can do the other fast.
+So, if we can do one of these steps fast, we can also do the other step fast.

 .. inlineav:: DFTpropCON ss
-   :long_name: fft slideshow 5 DFT matrix properties
+   :long_name: DFT matrix properties
    :links: AV/Irena/DFTpropCON.css
    :scripts: AV/Irena/DFTpropCON.js
    :output: show